gregartist/ga-basic-slider/README.md

 <span id="slider-next" class="slider-next">&rarr;</span>
 ```

-In this example I'm wrapping the slider and buttons with a `div` so that I can use CSS to position the buttons on top of the slider.
-But gaBasicSlider gives you the power to arrange the markup in any way that best suits your design, in other words your not required to use this setup.
+For this example I wanted to design the next and previous buttons on top of the slider.
+Because gaBasicSlider has the freedom to move it's parts around the html, we can achieve our design pretty easily.
+And I did so by wrapping the slider and buttons with a div so that I could use CSS to position them on top of the slider.

 ```html
 <div class="slider">